 By Katie Hammel | January 3rd, 2014 |

-We hope 2014 brings you more amazing indie travel experiences, and to help you make travel a priority in your life this year, we’ve put together a list of travel-related resolutions that you can actually keep.
+you make travel a priority in your life this year, we’ve put together a

 Yesterday we unveiled our annual list of great destinations for indie travelers for 2014, and this year we’ll be focusing on long-term travel and helping and inspiring all you folks to get out on the road.

-We know there will be some changes in store for the travel industry and travelers around the world, but we think one thing that won’t change is travel’s ability to transform us and to make the world a smaller place as we learn more about people and cultures different from our own.
+travelers around the world, but we think one thing that won’t change is travel’s ability to transform us and to make the world a smaller place as we learn more about people and cultures different from our own.

 1. Take your travel in any portion you can

 At BootsnAll, we believe that the life-changing experience of extended travel is possible for almost anyone.
 But we also understand that it’s not always the right fit (or the right time) for every traveler.
 If you can’t get away for longer trips, take your travel in small chunks.
 Taking weekend trips, booking red-eye flights, and planning your trips around holidays to take advantage of extra free days off can help you get more out of limited time, but remember that not every trip needs to be epic.
-Pick destinations that seem manageable for the amount of time that you have, don’t worry about “seeing it all,” and expect that you’ll return at some point in the future.
+Pick destinations that seem manageable for the amount of time that you have, don’t worry about “seeing it all,” and expect that you’ll return at some point in the future.2.
+Earn your experiences

 Maybe it’s the endorphins or the adrenaline that kicks in during physical activity, but some of the best travel moments are the ones that are earned with sweat, tears, and a few small bruises.
 Get active and experience the world on a human-powered adventure.
 Go hike, kayak, swim, run, climb, ride, row, push, pull, hang, crawl, jump or whatever else gets you moving.